• Home

 Request to be on the Alumni email list

-There is a long tradition of alumni knights and alumni adult volunteers returning to the Games in service of this beloved rite of passage.
+There is a long tradition of alum knights and alumni adult returning to the Games in service of this beloved rite of passage.
 We are very grateful for the ongoing enthusiasm and support.

 We continue to develop the program for alum knights and gentry to have a fulfilling role at the Games.
 There are age appropriate tasks for them as well as opportunities for them to take breaks and socialize with their peers.